sdsu-its/book-vault/configure-vault.md

 # Configure Users

 Using tokens is annoying, would it not be simpler to use a username/password combination?
 Conveniently, Vault supports this feature nativity.
 To enable, run `vault auth-enable userpass` on your unsealed vault.
+You can then create new users via the following command, with the respective [Access Policy](access_control.md): ``` vault write auth/userpass/users/mitchellh \
+    password=foo \
+    policies=admins
+    ```.